 In part 1 of our series on the opioid crisis in Appalachia, we talk about the drug manufacturers’ role and the deceptive marketing tactics used to flood the region with pills.

 Opioids: Purdue Pharma and Oxycontin

-But we’ll treat it with the seriousness and the gravitas.
+But we’ll treat it with seriousness and gravitas.
 It deserves while having our own characteristic charm woven in.
 Especially when we’re, when it comes to talking about drug makers, we’re going to absolutely do that.
-I’ll give you a little bit of background of what we plan on doing.
+I’ll give you a little bit of background on what we plan on doing.